-It would be as if you reset your device to its factory state – not to worry, you can easily switch back to your user account and get your data and settings back.
-This ensures that your privacy is not compromised even when other people handle your device.
+It would be as if you performed a factory reset on your device – you get a blank state.
+Not to worry, though, as you can easily switch back to your user account (admin) and get your data and settings back.

-1. Do a two-finger swipe from the top of your screen to bring up the quick Settings panel.
-Alternatively, swipe down twice with a single finger.
+1. Perform a two-finger swipe on your display to bring up the Quick Settings panel, then swipe down again to expand it.

-2. Tap the User icon in the upper-right corner.
+2. Tap the blue User icon in the upper-right corner.

 3. Next, tap Guest.
-Your phone will automatically switch to Guest Mode.
+The phone will automatically switch to Guest Mode.

-4. Now you may hand the device to whomever needs to use it.
+4. Now you can hand the device to whomever needs to use it.

-All your installed applications will be unavailable except the ones that came pre-installed with the device, and all settings will be reset to the defaults as if the device was newly purchased, so there’s no danger of someone snooping at your photos, reading texts or checking your browsing history.
+None of your installed applications will be available to your Guest except the ones that came pre-installed with the device.
+All settings will be reset to the defaults as if the device was newly purchased, so there’s no danger that the person now using the phone will be snooping around your photos, texts or browser history.

-To switch back to your user account, open the quick-settings panel and tap “Remove Guest.”
-This will delete all guest session data and return you back to your user account, although you need to unlock the device first.
+To switch back to your user account, open the Quick Settings panel again and tap on the admin user account, or you can simply press on the “Remove Guest” option.
+This will delete all the guest session data and return you back to your own user account, although you’ll need to unlock the device first.

 Configuring Guest Mode